-In addition, Jefferies, an underwriter for this offering, has committed, pursuant to a written agreement, to purchase 500,000 private placement warrants (or 575.000 private placement warrants in the event the underwriters exercise their overallotment option in full) for an aggregate purchase price of \$500,000 (or \$575,000 in the event the underwriters exercise their overallotment in full) or \$1.00 per warrant, in the private placement that will occur simultaneously with the completion of this offering.
+In addition, Jefferies, an underwriter for this offering, has committed, pursuant to a written agreement, to purchase 416,667 private placement warrants in the event the underwriters exercise their overallotment option in full) for an aggregate purchase price of \$416,667 (or \$474,811 in the event the underwriters exercise their overallotment in full) or \$1.00 per warrant, in the private placement that will occur simultaneously with the completion of this offering.
 The private placement warrants purchased by Jefferies will be identical to the warrants being sold as part of the units in this offering except that they will be non-redeemable and exercisable on a cashless basis for as long as such private placement warrants are held by Jefferies or its permitted transferees.
 Additionally, for so long as such private placement warrants are held by Jefferies or its designees or affiliates, they may not be exercised after five years from the effective date of the registration statement of which this prospectus forms a part.
-The private placement warrants purchased by Jefferies have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(q)(1) of the FINRA Manual commencing on the effective date of the registration statement of which this prospectus forms a part.
-Pursuant to FINRA Rule 5110(q)(1), these securities will not be the subject of any hedging, short sale, derivative, put or call transaction that would result in the economic disposition of the securities by any person for a period of 180 days immediately following the effective date of the registration statement of which this prospectus forms a part.
-Additionally, the private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) purchased by Jefferies may not be sold, transferred, assigned, pledged or hypothecated for 180 days following the effective date of this prospectus except to any selected dealer participating in the offering and the bona fide officers or partners of the underwriters and any such participating selected dealer.
-The private placement warrants (including the Class A ordinary shares issuable upon exercise) purchased by Jefferies will not be transferable, assignable or salable until 30 days after the completion of our initial business combination (except with respect to permitted transferees as described herein under "Principal Shareholders-Restrictions on Transfers of Founder Shares and Private Placement Warrants").
+The private placement warrants purchased by Jefferies have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of the FINRA Manual commencing on the effective date of the registration statement of which this prospectus forms a part.
+Pursuant to FINRA Rule 5110(g)(1), these securities will not be the subject of any hedging, short sale, derivative, put or call transaction that would result in the economic disposition of the securities by any person for a period of 180 days immediately following the effective date of the registration statement of which this prospectus forms a part.
+Additionally, the private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) purchased by Jefferies may not be sold, transferred, assigned, pledged or hypothecated for 180 days following the effective date of this prospectus except to any selected dealer participating in the offering and the bona fide officers or partners of the u transferable, assignable or salable until 30 days after the completion of our initial business combination (except with respect to permitted transferees as described herein under "Principal Shareholders-Restrictions on Transfers of Founder Shares and Private Placement Warrants").